adam-arlett/emacs/README.md

 I've discovered that I'm an emacs fan.

-I've set up some basic stuff following [this set of tutorials](https://github.com/zamansky/using-emacs) mostly.
+Started off with copy pasting bits randomly and from [this set of tutorials](https://github.com/zamansky/using-emacs).

-Dark theme moving towards clojure development.
+Now its about Doom and evil mode.